 When you have an irregular income budget, the first budget items you should cover are:

-Here’s the second step.
-Beside each line item, write the amount of money you realistically want to spend on that item.
+- Beside each line item, write the amount of money you realistically plan to spend on that item.
 Spend down the list (on paper) until your money runs out for that month.

 Draw a Line

-Once you have spent all your income for the month, draw a line at the place where the money ran out.
+Once you’ve spent all your income for the month, draw a line at the place where the money ran out.
 Everything below the line doesn’t get paid because the money has run out.
-If you cover everything and have money left over, use that extra cash to walk yourself up the Baby Steps.
+If you cover everything and have money left over, put that extra cash toward your current Baby Step.

 Over the Hill, Through the Valley